human-centric-engineering/engineering-leadership-self-reflection/README.md

 * We - Intersubjective: Collective, social, teams, culture and shared experience
 * Its - Interobjective: Organisational, structural, systems and strategy

+## Contributions
+Comments and contributions are welcome.
+See <a href="CONTRIBUTING.md">Contributing</a> for details.

+## License & Copyright

+The materials herein are all &copy; Human-Centric Engineering.

+This work is licensed under a <a rel="/license" href="/LICENSE">GNU General Public License v3.0</a>.

+The survey questions may be used for commercial or non-commercial purposes without permission of the author, however, it is imperative that Human-Centric Engineering is credited.